asktechsupport/help/wiki@help.md

 ## Shell
 > [!NOTE]
 > A command-line interface that allows users to interact with the operating system.

+## Sock Puppets
+> [!NOTE]
+> Online identities that are not a representation of who someone is - e.g. a fake identity, fake accounts.
+These are used to avoid someone noticing you are investigating them

 ## Spear Phishing
 > [!NOTE]